The Imperial Hotel Kyoto, melting into the Gion night. Photo by GO TANABE

 Terracotta (pictured) and tiles from the time of completion were carefully removed, and those in good condition have been utilized.

-French restaurant 'Ren,' where traditional plastering techniques breathe life into the interior.
+The French restaurant 'Ren,' where traditional plastering techniques breathe life into the interior.
 In addition to counter seating, there are private rooms.

 The exclusive rooftop bar for guests.

-The symbolic entrance of the Imperial Hotel Kyoto, a place where tradition and innovation intersect.
+The symbolic entrance of the Imperial Hotel Kyoto.
+A place where tradition and innovation intersect.

 Imperial Hotel Kyoto

-Location | 570-289 Gionmachi Minamigawa, Higashiyama-ku, Kyoto City, Kyoto Prefecture
+Location | 570-289 Gion-cho Minamigawa, Higashiyama-ku, Kyoto City, Kyoto Prefecture